TeachBooks/mirror_computational_modelling/book/Chapter3/isoparametric_mapping.md

 ## Isoparametric mapping in higher dimensions

 Isoparametric has been illustrated above for the case of 1D.
-It deserves to be said however, that if there were only finite elements n 1D, the concept of isoparametric mapping would likely not be widespread.
+It deserves to be said, however, that if there were only finite elements in 1D, the concept of isoparametric mapping would likely not be widespread.
 The approach really shines in higher dimensions, particularly on unstructured meshes.
 As an example, take the arbitrarily oriented quadrilateral element shown below.

 ```{figure} ../images/isoparametric_quad.png